Sweefties/WatchOS2-NewUI-AlertController-Example/README.md

 Configure your Storyboard :

   - Drag and drop Button to Interface Controller
-  - connect your WKInterfaceButton ‘DefaultAlert‘ to your Interface Controller class
+  - connect your WKInterfaceButton `DefaultAlert` to your Interface Controller class
   - connect IBAction
   - put function code to controller class.